-1. The final total assessment of the candidate shall be made in terms of an Internal Assessment (IA) and External assessment (EA) for each course with the exception of Ability Enhancing Elective Courses and Skill Enhancing Elective Courses which will be made in terms of Continuous Assessment only.
-The internal assessment will be will be conducted by the institute and external assessment will be conducted by the University.
+- 1. The final total assessment of the candidate for each course shall be made in terms of an Internal Assessment (IA) and External Assessment (EA) with the exception of Ability Enhancing Elective Courses and Skill Enhancing Elective Courses, for which assessment will be made in terms of Continuous Assessment only.
+The internal assessment will be conducted by the institute and external assessment will be conducted by the University.
 The external assessment will be based on the entire syllabus.
-IA, CA

-- and EA will constitute separate heads of passing and they will be shown separately in the transcripts. - 2.
-For each course, the ratio of internal assessment in relation to the external assessment shall be 40:60. - 3.
+IA,CA and EA will constitute separate heads of passing and they will be shown separately in the transcripts. - 2.
+For each course, the proportion of internal assessment in relation to the external assessment shall be 40:60. - 3.
 Internal assessment (IA) will be calculated as follows: 50% based on Attendance, class participation, performance, journal work, classroom exercises, presentations, quizzes, group tasks, self-study assignments, classroom discussion etc, and 50 % based on the performance in minimum two class tests during the semester. - 4.
 External Assessment (EA) will be based on the examinations conducted by the University at the end of each semester. - 5.
 Ability Enhancing Elective courses and Skill Enhancing Elective Courses will have only Continuous Assessment (CA) based on the performance in minimum two class tests and submission of minimum 04 assignments during the semester. - 6.
-Industrial Exposure will have Continuous Assessment and External Assessment. - Continuous Assessment will be based on the Performance Appraisal filled by the departmental heads of the various operational departments of a hotel in which the student undergoes Industrial Exposure.
+Industrial Exposure will have Continuous Assessment and External Assessment.

+Continuous Assessment will be based on the Performance Appraisal filled by the departmental heads of the various operational departments of a hotel in which the student undergoes Industrial Exposure.
 The Training Report has to be prepared and submitted to the Principal within the stipulated time for assessment.
+External assessment will be based on the Training Report and viva-voce by a panel of examiners appointed by the University comprising of one internal examiner and one external examiner (preferably HOD of a classified hotel of 3 star category and above or a Senior faculty from any recognized institute of Hotel Management.)

-The Training Report will be assessed by a panel of examiners appointed by the University comprising of one internal examiner and one external examiner (preferably HOD of a classified hotel of 3 star category and above or a Senior faculty from any recognized institute of Hotel Management. - 7.
-Non Credit courses will be assessed as 'Satisfactory' or 'Unsatisfactory' Performance based on completion of assigned activities/ tasks and submission of a report thereof. - 8.
-Students have to complete the Compulsory Core Module in Environmental Studies and will be assessed as 'Pass or 'Fail' based on their performance in the examination conducted by the University. - 9.
-Reassessment of Internal Marks: In case of those students who have secured less than 5 grade point in internal assessment, the institute shall administer an additional internal test, the result of which may be conveyed to the University as the revised internal marks.
+7. Project Work (Research) will have Internal Assessment and External Assessment.
+Research Project has to be prepared and after duly certified by the Guide must be submitted to the Principal within the stipulated time.
+External assessment of the Research Project work will be based on a presentation by the student & viva - voce conducted by a panel of examiners appointed by the University comprising of one internal examiner and one external examiner (preferably a Senior faculty from any recognized institute offering Hotel Management.)

+- 8. Non Credit courses will be assessed as 'Satisfactory' or 'Unsatisfactory' Performance based on completion of assigned activities/ tasks and submission of a report thereof. - 9.
+Students have to complete the Compulsory Core Module in Environmental Studies and will be assessed as 'Pass or 'Fail' based on their performance in the examination conducted by the University. - 10.
+Reassessment of Internal Marks: In case of those students who have secured less than passing percentage of marks in internal assessment, the institute shall administer an additional internal test, the result of which may be conveyed to the University as the revised internal marks.
 In case the result of the internal test as above results in lower marks than the original, the original figure of the marks shall prevail.
-In short, the rule is that the higher of the two figures of the marks, shall be taken into consideration. - 10.
+In short, the rule is that the higher of the two figures of the marks, shall be taken into consideration. - 11.
 The grades obtained in Internal Assessment / Continuous Assessment will be communicated to the University at the end of each semester .These marks will be considered for the declaration of the results.

-Standard of passing
+Standard of passing: